core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    * 'PAYLOAD' denotes an encrypted CoAP payload.
 This refers to the phantom registration request encoded by the 'ph_req' parameter, or to the corresponding latest multicast notification encoded by the 'last_notif' parameter.

-   * 'SIGN' denotes the counter signature appended to an encrypted CoAP payload.
+   * 'SIGN' denotes the signature appended to an encrypted CoAP payload.
 This refers to the phantom registration request encoded by the 'ph_req' parameter, or to the corresponding latest multicast notification encoded by the 'last_notif' parameter.

 ~~~~~~~~~~~